saeedmfat/doc-12-KVM-vs-VirtualBox-The-Virtualization-Showdown-Every-DevOps-Engineer-Should-Understand/README.md

 - Linux kernel documentation on KVM
 - Oracle's VirtualBox manual on hardware virtualization
 - Intel VT-x specification for hardware details

-*What's your virtualization strategy?
-Have you faced this conflict in your DevOps workflow?
-Share your experiences below!*

-#Virtualization #KVM #VirtualBox #DevOps #Linux #Hypervisor #CloudComputing #Infrastructure #TechDeepDive